hrsh7th/nvim-cmp/README.md

 The `cmp-buffer` source makes an index of the current buffer so if the current buffer is too large, it will slowdown the main UI thread.

-**Slow language server**

-For example, `typescript-language-server` will returns 15k items to the client.
-In such a case, it will take 100ms just to parse payloads as JSON.

 **`vim.lsp.set_log_level`**

 This setting will cause the filesystem operation for each LSP payload.
 This will greatly slow down nvim-cmp (and other LSP related features).

 #### How to show name of item kind and source (like compe)?